MON-FRI: 9:00 AM – 6:00 PM

 Vases and Sculptural Objects

-Vases and sculptural pieces are often used as standalone elements.
-Their form becomes more important than their colour.
+Vases and sculptural pieces work best as standalone elements.
+In a restrained interior, form matters more than colour.

 Lighting defines their shape.
-A soft shadow can highlight curves, while diffused light reveals subtle details.
+A soft shadow can emphasise a curve.
+Diffused light brings out subtle surface details that direct light would flatten.

 Spacing is essential.
 These objects should not be crowded.
-Allowing them to interact with light individually creates a more balanced composition.
+Giving each piece room to interact with light individually produces a more balanced result.

 Planters and Natural Elements

-Plants introduce movement into space.
-Unlike static decor, they change over time and respond directly to light.
+Plants introduce movement.
+Unlike static decor, they change over time and respond directly to both natural and artificial light.

 Textiles and Soft Layers

-Textiles soften the structure of a room.
-Cushions, throws, and rugs introduce warmth and reduce the rigidity of harder materials.
+Textiles soften a room's structure.
+Cushions, throws, and rugs introduce warmth and reduce the rigidity of harder surfaces.

 Functional Objects as Decor

 In Scandinavian interiors, many decorative elements are also functional.
-Bowls, trays, and containers serve a purpose while contributing to the overall design.
+Bowls, trays, and containers serve a purpose while contributing to the overall composition.

 Applying Decor Across Different Spaces